 Dillard University acknowledges the need to preserve an orderly process with regard to teaching, research, and public service, as well as the need to preserve and monitor students’ academic rights and responsibilities.
 Since the primary goal of education is to increase one’s own knowledge, academic dishonesty will not be tolerated.
 Acts of academic dishonesty include, but are not limited to: plagiarism (including materials from the internet), forgery, collusion, procuring copies of examinations or other materials which should not be in student possession, and credential misrepresentation.

-Writing Proficiency Examination: Students with sophomore or junior status who have completed all English general education requirements must register for ENG 199 , the Writing Proficiency Examination.
-The examination is administered each spring.
+Writing Proficiency Examination: Students with sophomore status who have successfully completed ENG 111 and ENG 112 must register for ENG 199 , the Writing Proficiency Examination.
+The examination is administered each spring semester.
 Students who fail to attend or who do not pass the examination must take a three-hour writing course, ENG 200 - Review of Writing Strategies .
 Passing ENG 200 will satisfy the proficiency requirement.
 All students must satisfy, by examination or ENG 200 , the requirement before graduation.
-Should they fail the examination, students who test as sophomores will be allowed to retest once.
-Students who test as juniors or seniors may not retest as this places their graduation in jeopardy.

 World Language Proficiency: In addition to their native language, students must demonstrate a basic understanding of a world language as appropriate for their field of study.

 Information Literacy: The student must demonstrate computer competency in the use of software, including word processing, spreadsheets, presentation software, and database development.

 Critical Thinking: In all core courses students are taught to think critically about the subject matter and to demonstrate critical thinking in assigned projects and papers.